mengchin/Hackathon-Project/README.md

-This project is devloped
+This project was developed and submitted to the International Track of the Presidential Hackathon 2024, hosted by the Ministry of Digital Affairs in Taiwan.

+A team comprising Dr. Huw Whitworth (from Cranfield University) and several PhD students from the Open University collaborated to co-create solutions for smart agriculture, aligning with this year’s theme, "Digital and Green."

+An integrated approach to managing data across these diverse groups bridges the information gap, supporting both traditional and innovative farmers as they adapt to evolving agricultural landscapes.
+To this end, we have developed a holistic system that aligns with six of the 17 United Nations Sustainable Development Goals (SDGs), namely SDG2(Zero Hunger), SDG3(Good Health and Well-Being), SDG7 (Affordable and Clean Energy), SDG10(Reduced Inequalities), SDG13(Climate Action) and SDG15(Life on Land).

-We aim to achieve three main aims by integrating essential functions to support sustainable and smart farming through a seamless, user-friendly interface using Django Framework:
+We aim to achieve three key objectives by integrating essential functions that support sustainable and smart farming through a seamless, user-friendly interface.
+Built using the Django Framework, the system provides six distinct functionalities within this web application:

+### Main Aims
 - To develop a comprehensive agricultural dashboard leveraging Agricultural IoT data, machine learning, and language models to enhance decision-making in sustainable agriculture.
 - To promote sustainable agricultural practices and consumption patterns by providing actionable insights into crop suitability, yield prediction, and carbon footprint awareness.
 - To empower local farmers and communities by fostering collaboration through a marketplace app that encourages the use of local, seasonal produce and promotes environmental sustainability.

+### Six Functionalities
+1. Crop Recommondation
+2. Partner Cropping for Fertilizer Reduction
+3. Yield Prediction
+4. Community Market
+5. Plowpal for Agriculture (Intelligent Chatbot)
+6. Carbon Footprint Library

 Users can refer to the Powerpoint slides for detailed introduction and demonstration.

+-------------------------------------------------------------------------------------------------------------------------------------------------------
 #### The breakdown functionalities matching the evalutation criteria are listed below:
--------------------------------------------------------------------------------------------------------------------------------------------------------
 <table border="1" class="dataframe">
   <thead>
     <tr style="text-align: right;">